“As” can introduce the name of a data source, but the wording after it is sometimes tricky

 When as is grammatically possible, meaning may determine its use.
-I would suggest that as before a data source gives it less prominence than the accompanying statement about the data.
-This is because as is a conjunction of the “subordinating” kind, meaning that any statement after it will automatically sound less important than the statement made with the other verb in the sentence (see 37.
-Subordination: Grammar for Good Repetition).
+I would suggest that a starting as before a data source gives it less prominence than the accompanying statement about the data.
+This is because as is a conjunction of the “subordinating” kind, which very typically has this kind of effect when placed at the start of a sentence (see 174.
+Eight Things to Know about Conjunctions).
 Thus, the data source Jones (2014, p.
 42) in (e) above, which follows as, is less prominent than the accompanying statement about vehicle sizes; whereas the data source Chapter 3 in (b), which has no as and is the subject of the main verb of the sentence (argues), has at least as much prominence as the statement about honesty.

 One grammar rule concerning source-showing as is that it cannot combine with a later that.
 For more details, see 133.
-Confusions of Similar Structures.
+Confusions of Similar Structures 1, #4.